lyalex011/image_generator/README.md

 ### How to Use:

-Visit the QuickPic Generator website.
-[QuickPic Generator](https://dapper-genie-c54.netlify.app/) Browse through the collection of stylish images presented on the library page.
+Visit the QuickPic Generator website: [QuickPic Generator](https://dapper-genie-c54.netlify.app/).
+Browse through the collection of stylish images presented on the library page.
 Customize your desired image by choosing dimensions, color effects, and blur settings.
 Click the "Download Image" button to save the image in JPG or WEBP format to your device.